ayman-elgharabawy/PNN/README.md

 SGPNN is extended PNN to rank subgroup of labels using one learning model. the subgroups are combined from multiple domains to find a hidden relations between these groups.

-These two networks use a new type of multi-values activation functions, Positive smooth staircase (PSS) and Smooth Staircase (SS) employed for ranking
+These two networks use a new type of multi-values activation functions.
+Smooth Staircase (SS) employed for ranking, The following equations shows the positive output values of SS function.

 <p align="center">
 <img src="/Images/eq_ss.png" width="450" height="200">